 It took a few more years, but my mother eventually accepted that using a power wheelchair was my path to independence.
 She became involved with the disability rights movement, and learned to embrace disability as a difference rather than a limitation.
 I lost her to cancer far too soon, but I am grateful for everything she did.
 Even when she made mistakes, she only wanted the best for me.

-I have always wondered why Karen has never chosen to tell her story.
+I have always wondered why Karen Killilea has never chosen to tell her story.
 When I got Internet access in college, one of the first things I did was look her up.
 I found very little information.
 I have researched her sporadically ever since.
 Not much is known about her life.
-She worked for many years as a secretary at a community for priests, and perhaps still does, if she hasn’t retired.
+She worked for many years as a secretary at a community for priests, and retired some time ago.
+I believe she now resides in an assisted living facility.
 A few people have managed to acquire pictures of her, and post them in a group for fans of the books.
 One person, who has since passed away, managed to meet her and talk extensively to one of her friends.
 Again, we can learn a bit of Karen’s perspective, but filtered through others.

 According to this document, Karen says: